Seagate/cortx/doc/scaleout/3 Node JBOD Setup.rst

    **Notes**

-   - VIPs utilize CLUSTERIP iptables module that relies on multicast.
+   - VIPs utilize CLUSTERIP ip tables module that relies on multicast.
 For CORTX to function appropriately, multicasts should be allowed for Management and Public Data networks.

    - These static IPs are required regardless of whether DHCP is used to provide IP addresses for each server interface or not.